angular-schule/website-articles/blog/2019-10-ngx-semantic-version/README.md

 ![commitlint cli](./commitlint.svg)

-_ngx-semantic-version_ will add the configuration fille `commitlint.config.js` which can be adjusted later by your personal needs.
+_ngx-semantic-version_ will add the configuration file `commitlint.config.js` which can be adjusted later by your personal needs.

 ### husky: Hook into the git lifecycle